Gene Navera_500x500

 Office: CELC #02-17 (10 Architecture Drive, Singapore 117511)

 Dr. Gene Segarra NAVERA is Senior Lecturer at CELC and a Fellow at the Tembusu College in the University Town.
 He has over 20 years of experience in university teaching, research, and service.
 Gene holds a PhD in English Language Studies from NUS, an MA in Speech Communication from the University of the Philippines Diliman, and a BA in Communication Arts from the University of the Philippines Los Baños.
 Before coming to Singapore to pursue his doctorate, he taught writing and speech communication courses for eight and half years in UP Los Baños where he won the Outstanding Teacher Award for the Humanities and Social Sciences in 2004.
-Gene teaches interdisciplinary seminar and content-based academic writing courses at the residential colleges and pursues research in the areas of rhetoric and public address, critical discourse studies, and writing and speech communication pedagogies.
-He is the author of the book The Rhetoric of PNoy: Image, Myth, and Rhetorical Citizenship in Philippine Presidential Speeches (2018).
+Gene teaches interdisciplinary seminars and content-based academic writing courses at the residential colleges and pursues research in the areas of rhetoric and public address, critical discourse studies, and writing and speech communication pedagogies.
+He is the author of two books: The Rhetoric of PNoy: Image, Myth, and Rhetorical Citizenship in Philippine Presidential Speeches (2018) and Beauty Spectacle: Pageants, Fan Culture, and the Filipino Adoration for Queens (2025).

 Gene also serves as an Editorial /Advisory Board Member of the Springer Series of The Language of Politics, Plaridel: A Philippine Journal of Communication, Media and Society, The PCS Review, The Makiling Review, and the Rhetoric and Communications E-Journal.